samumantha/research-software-engineering/presentation_PDC25.md

 .cite[European Union Public Licence (EUPL): guidelines July 2021, <https://data.europa.eu/doi/10.2799/77160>]

-Arrows represent compatibility: A -> B: B can reuse A ]
+]

 .right-column50[
-- .emph[Derivative work]: You have started from an existing code and made changes to it or if you incorporated an existing code into your code, beware the "sticky licenses"
+- .emph[Derivative work]: You have started from an existing code and made changes to it or if you incorporated an existing code into your code, beware the "sticky licenses" (arrows in the image represent compatibility: A -> B: B can reuse A)

 - You have started from scratch: .emph[not derivative work] ]